fluencelabs/nox/externalstorage/README.md

 ```

 and then create the resource in Swarm with some data, update it and get the first and second version.
-Let's just do it in type-safe way:
+Let's just do it in a type-safe way:
 ```scala

 val data = ByteVector("Some random string in Swarm!".getBytes)